 Jamie: I know it’s a beauty brand, but we don’t talk much about looks.
 Instead, we focus on doing what makes you feel good and listening to your body.
 There is this definition of beauty that you have to cover up.
 I want to help women feel comfortable in their own skin.
 Yes, you may have circles under your eyes, but you have circles under your eyes, it is what it is.
 Don’t try and hide that!

 Jessa: What is clean beauty?
 There are a ton of definitions out there.

 Jamie: At Clara Mae James, we define clean beauty as beauty products that don’t contain ingredients that are linked to harmful health effects like cancer or hormone disruption.
 It is a new industry.
 Beauty is very unregulated here in the U.S. It is up to the manufacturers to safeguard and validate the efficacy of products and make sure they are safe for the customers.
 With clean beauty, these products are mindfully created, the ingredients are ethically sourced.
 Less is more.
 You have peace of mind knowing that you are not putting ingredients on your skin that may cause serious health problems and aren't irritating to the skin.
 Many toxic ingredients are skin irritants.

 Jessa: What is an example of a toxic ingredient?

 Jamie: The more recognizable ones are parabens and sulfates.
 I want to mention BHA (butylated hydroxyanisole), which is a preservative.
-It’s not only found in cosmetics, but in food too, and it has been linked to cancer, it is a possible endocrine disruptor, and it can affect the kidneys, liver and thyroid.
-A lot of products have preservatives to keep it fresh.
+It’s not only found in cosmetics, but in food too, and it has been linked to cancer, it is a possible endocrine disruptor, and it can affect the kidneys, liver, and thyroid.
+A lot of products have preservatives to keep them fresh.
 That is one ingredient I ensure is not included in our products.

 Jessa: What exactly are parabens and sulfates?
 Why are so many people using them?!